alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/governance-example/label-routing-example/readme.md

-# routing example
+# Routing Example

 ## Project Description

-This project demonstrates how to use the spring cloud ailbaba governance routing module to complete the label routing function.
+This project demonstrates how to use the Spring Cloud Alibaba Governance Routing module to complete the routing capacity.

-## module structure
+## Module structure

 This module includes a consumer instance and a provider cluster, which contains two instances.